NVIDIA-AI-IOT/clip-distillation/README.md

 ### Search for relevant image URLs in the LAION database using CLIP filtering

-First, let's query for image URLS that match a set of text prompts by using the LAION clip retrieval service.
+The first thing we need to do when distilling a model, is obtain data to use for distillation.

+For this task, we'll look for relevant images by searching the LAION database.
+We've provided a script to make this simple.

-First, create a file ``data/text_prompts.txt`` with the text prompts to query.
+To search for relevant images, first create a file ``data/text_prompts.txt`` with the text prompts to query.

 Each prompt should exist on it's own line.

 ```txt